LWFlouisa/pages/README.md

 # Purpose
 This is meant to serve as an artist portfolio for a game development career, it is not meant to promote general tech skills or artistic ability.
 I will also be blocking public contribution on this repository do to the epidemic of AI produced pull requests and other spam.
 I do not owe you a platform to misuse my infrastructure.

+Author Note: These webfiction and games are NOT about you.
+Mail getting angry that I'm not writing about you will be deleted unread and reported as spam.

 # Legal Notice: Intellectual Property
 Author Note: Stop changing the term on my license, how I wrote it is the final word: